 Quentin begins to explain how it’s hard to find one that “bemoans that the film art form is hard” and continues on to explain that the perfect film crosses over many aesthetics to a degree.

 The award-winning director went on to mention these movies as part of the perfect movie cluster:

 - The Exorcist (1973)

 - Back To The Future (1985)

-With the movie, “The Wild Bunch” Quentin exclaims that the movie’s imperfections make it a “part of its glory” and it being “unassailable” meant it deserves a place on the exclusive list.
+With the movie, “The Wild Bunch,” Quentin exclaims that the movie’s imperfections are “part of its glory,” and that it being “unassailable” means it deserves a place on the exclusive list.